Salt dome: Occurrence

-Hormuz salt
+Hormuz Formation

-In the Middle East, the upper Neoproterozoic salt of the Hormuz Formation is associated with widespread salt dome formation in most parts of the Persian Gulf and onshore in Iran, Iraq, United Arab Emirates and Oman.
-The thicker salt is found in a series of basins, the Western Gulf, Southern Gulf and Oman salt basins.
+In the Middle East, the upper Neoproterozoic salt of the Hormuz Formation is associated with widespread salt dome formation in most parts of the Persian Gulf and onshore in Iran, Iraq, United Arab Emirates, and Oman.
+The thicker salt is found in a series of basins: the Western Gulf, the Southern Gulf, and the Oman salt basins.

-Paradox basin
+Paradox Basin

 Pennsylvanian age salt of the Paradox Formation forms salt domes throughout the Paradox Basin in the US, which extends from eastern Utah, through southwestern Colorado into northwestern New Mexico.

 An example of an emergent salt dome is at Onion Creek, Utah / Fisher Towers near Moab, Utah.
 A Paradox Formation salt body that has risen as a ridge through several hundred meters of overburden, predominantly sandstone.
 As the salt body rose, the overburden formed an anticline (arching upward along its center line) which fractured and eroded to expose the salt body.

 Barents Sea

-Offshore northern Norway in the southwestern Barents Sea, thick Upper Carboniferous–Lower Permian salt was deposited, forming salt domes in the Hammerfest and Nordkapp Basins.
+Offshore northern Norway in the southwestern Barents Sea, thick Upper Carboniferous–Lower Permian salt was deposited, forming salt domes in the Hammerfest and Nordkapp basins.

 Zechstein basin

-In northwest Europe Upper Permian salt of the Zechstein Group has formed salt domes over the Central and Southern North Sea, extending eastwards into Germany.
+In northwest Europe Upper Permian salt of the Zechstein Group has formed salt domes over the central and southern North Sea, extending eastwards into Germany.